codesuiteapp/findsuite/README.md

 ## Overview

-Ripgrep (aka rg) is a powerful command-line search tool primarily used for finding text in files.
-Everything is a powerful and lightning-fast desktop search tool.
-Combining these two programs provides great power and convenience in manipulating files and strings on your computer without leaving VS Code.
+VS Code already provides excellent file and text search capabilities, but it offers some minor inconvenience when searching for folders (directories) or text that exist beyond the workspace folder.

+It helps you quickly and easily find files by integrating with the powerful Everything program to search for all folders or files existing in the system, including the workspace.
+(This is because it is a program for Windows.)

+On Linux/Mac, you can use fd as an alternative to alleviate some of the inconvenience.

+It provides easy and fast search within VS Code by integrating with the powerful and convenient Ripgrep program for handling text in files.

+While it cannot replace the powerful pipes of Linux/Mac, it allows you to use similar functionality to "fd | rg" (Ctrl+F7) or "everything | rg" (Ctrl+Alt+F10).

-To search, press the shortcut key (e.g., Ctrl+F8 or Ctrl+F10) in the blank space or on the word you want to search.
-If you want to search for a folder name, press the shortcut key (Ctrl+Alt+4).
+To search, press the shortcut key (e.g., Ctrl+Alt+F7 or Ctrl+F7) in the blank space or on the word you want to search.
+If on Windows, press Ctrl+Alt+F9 or Ctrl+F10.

 [Korean_한국어](README_KO.md)